craig2007/CSC842/project1/README.md

 # android-analyzer

-android-analyzer is a Python library to help with viewing processes and packageson an Android device to help with identifying packages that are using more data than they should or are displaying unusual or suspicious behavior.
+android-analyzer is a Python library to help with viewing processes and packages on an Android device to help with identifying packages that are using more data than they should or are displaying unusual or suspicious behavior.

 ## Installation